Non-profit technology: How to build your marketing tech stack

 4. Prioritize scalability

 Your charity will grow and evolve as you spread the word about your mission.
 Select technology that can grow and adapt to your changing needs.
-Features like webhooks and well-communicated roadmaps are vital to discover when purchasing new tech.
+Features like webhooks and well-communicated roadmaps are vital for determining when to purchase new tech.
 Plus, a scalable tech stack will prevent costly overhauls and ensure your tools continue to support your mission as your organization expands.

 In the dynamic world of charity marketing, a fragmented tech stack can hinder your ability to maximize impact and achieve your mission.
 To truly connect with donors, volunteers, and supporters, you need a unified approach that brings together data, automation, and personalization.